 2/3 cup liquid starch (I used the Sta-Flo brand found with ironing supplies)

-TO MAKE: Empty a four-ounce bottle of school glue into a bowl.
+TO MAKE THE SLIME: Empty a four-ounce bottle of school glue into a bowl.
 Fill the empty glue bottle with warm water, shake and pour out into the bowl.
-Color the slime by mixing in food coloring or paint.
+If desired, color the slime by mixing in food coloring or paint.
 Blend well — I like to use a whisk for this part.
-Finally add the liquid starch and stir with a spoon until it thickens.
+Finally add the liquid starch and stir with a spoon until it thickens into SLIME!!

 Just click the images below to check out the details.